SorenHolstHansen/squeeel/README.md

 # squeal

-POC of a compile time type generating sql client.
+POC of a compile time type generating sql client in bun.

 ## Usage (Postgres)